silnrsi/wstr/src/content/docs/topics/analysis/analysis-overview.md

 if there is a difference, then that gives the result.
 If there is not then the strings are compared with their secondary orders and if necessary tertiary orders.
-Unicode has a Default Unicode Collation Element Table (DUCET) that has a set of default keys convering every character in Unicode.
+Unicode has a Default Unicode Collation Element Table (DUCET) that has a set of default keys covering every character in Unicode.
 This default ordering is pretty good, but languages often want some difference from that.
-For this, a langauge can provide a tailoring of the default collation order.
+For this, a language can provide a tailoring of the default collation order.
 There is a standard syntax for describing this and applications can make use of that.

 ## Segmentation